Pipboy-approved/QR/README.md

 ## Support and Documentation

-For technical support, feature requests, or bug reports, please utilize our GitHub issue tracking system.
+For technical support, feature requests, or bug reports, contact jyrgo@jyrgo.com / jyrgo.pipboy.ee or | +372 55 655 811